 A former journalist and executive communications specialist, Annie Athon Heck joined Oregon State University in March 2013.
-She works with URM Vice President Steve Clark and others in the division to lead OSU’s strategic communications and marketing efforts.
-In her role, Heck helps lead executive communications, marketing-communications for the Oregon State University Advantage, research enterprise communications, and university events.
+She works with URM Vice President Rob Odom and others in the division to lead Oregon State’s strategic communications and marketing efforts.
+In her role, Heck helps lead executive communications, marketing-communications for the Oregon State University Advantage, research enterprise communications and university events.

-Prior to arriving at OSU, Heck spent the past 13 years working at Hewlett-Packard, where she helped develop communication and messaging strategies for the company.
+Prior to arriving at Oregon State, Heck spent 13 years at Hewlett-Packard, where she helped develop communication and messaging strategies for the company.
 She later led a global public relations program for the printing business’s graphics segment and provided executive communications support for HP leaders.